observethesun/PIL/README.md

 ## Repository Structure

 - **McIntosh_data/**: This directory is intended for storing FITS images or other image formats to be processed by the neural network.
-Ensure that the images are named and formatted correctly before processing.
 - **results/**: This directory contains four archives with the averaged predictions, tables of errors, and the tensors of mean predictions in `mean_predictions_*.pt` format.
 - **scripts/**: Includes various Python scripts essential for running and managing the neural network model:
   - `config.py`: Contains global parameters and settings for the model.